 The new approach continues to use jack escapement estimates to predict the SI, but uses a wider range of data and accounts for autocorrelation in model errors.
 The accounting for autocorrelated errors is the most substantial change to the SI forecast method used prior to 2014.
 In practice, this means that if in the previous year the modeled SI value was larger than the SI postseason estimate for that year, the SI forecast is adjusted downward to account for that error.
-Conversely, if the modeled SI value in the previous year was less than the postseason estimate of the SI for that year, the SI forecast would be adjusted upward to compensate for that error.
-The 2014 SI forecast is described below, and a more technical description of this model and its application is found in Appendix E.
+Conversely, if the modeled SI value in the previous year was less than the postseason estimate of the SI forecast is described below, and a more technical description of this model and its application is found in Appendix E.